ne75/p2llvm/docs/phase0/validation.md

 commit `e2172ec` and LLVM commit `3ceae9f4f4c7`, compiler/runtime/loader/manifest
 hashes, rerun identities, and archive sizes and SHA-256 checksums.
 Compiler and runtime hashes match across the full run and retained rerun.
+Its `semantic_review` field records the accepted disposition and the checksum of `reviewed-results.json`, a separate derived report in the evidence directory.
+That report selects one verified passing attempt for each suite/optimization pair and retains references to both original timeout records. `reviewed-report.md` provides the corresponding human-readable summary and complete suite table.

 Archives are local, ignored files under `build/phase0-checkpoints/hardware-2026-09-06/`; they are not included in a clone